I believe that behind every fantastic author is a great editor. There’s a reason you often see thanks or dedications to editors in the front matter.

 What qualifications do you need to be a book editor?
 To become a book editor, you typically need a bachelor’s degree in a related field of study (English, Journalism, etc.) and a firm grasp of the English language.
 Prior experience in publishing, relevant internships, and a robust portfolio also boost your qualifications.

 You can become an editor even if you have no experience, by:

 What Makes a Great Book Editor?

-I’m going to be honest here.
-Just because you did well in your high school English class doesn’t mean you’ll make a good editor.
-To take things a step further, there are even many good writers out there who would make terrible editors.
-And the same can be said about many editors who want to become writers.
-Writing and editing are distinct disciplines.
-Both can be learned through practice, but just because you’re good at one doesn’t mean you’ll be a natural at the other.
+Just because you did well in your high school English class doesn't mean you'd make a good editor.
+There are a lot of good writers out there who would make horrible editors.
+(The same can be said for editors who want to write.)

 Here are a few common traits of good editors to help you decide if this is work you want to pursue.